open-quantum-safe/oqs-provider/USAGE.md

 By issuing the command `GET /` the quantum-safe crypto enabled OpenSSL3 server returns details about the established connection.

-Any [available quantum-safe/PQ KEM algorithm](README.md#kem-algorithms) can be selected by passing it in the `-groups` option.
+Any [available quantum-safe KEM algorithm](README.md#kem-algorithms) can be selected by passing it in the `-groups` option.

 ### S/MIME message signing -- Cryptographic Message Syntax (CMS)